 Use an Experienced Buyer’s Agent.
 Any real estate agent can submit an offer for a buyer, but finding an experienced agent can ensure everything goes smoothly.
 They will know what paperwork is required and what banks demand; banks are very particular and follow specific guidelines for foreclosure sales.
 An experienced buyer’s agent will always be looking for deals to help their clients.

 Let’s say you find a bank-owned home you think is a good deal but owning that property is another problem.
 Inspecting the property is crucial to determine any problems and as well as the benefits that will help you decide if the property is right for you.
 Your lender will require that you pay for a professional home inspection anyway.
+Some buyers will wave the inspection to make their offer more appealing to the seller/bank.
+This can be risky as hidden problems may arise which could reduce ones profits.

 Financing is the main obstacle with bank-owned homes.
 Many bank-owned homes require cash to pay for the property.
 Proof of funds may be required for a bank to accept an offer.